Vetting the Water Before You Price the House: The Specialized Technical Due Diligence That Most Realtors Overlook

 Why a Standard Land Survey Stops at the Seawall

-When purchasing a home in North Miami’s premier boating communities like Keystone Point or Eastern Shores, most buyers follow a standard inspection checklist: a home inspection, and in if necessary, a roof inspection and boundary land survey.
+When purchasing a home in North Miami’s premier boating communities like Keystone Point or Eastern Shores, most buyers follow a standard inspection checklist: a home inspection, a roof inspection, and a boundary land survey.
+However, if you are buying primarily for water frontage, that checklist has a massive, multi-million dollar hole in it.

 The reality is that a standard land survey only tells you where your grass ends.
 It tells you nothing about where your rights to the water begin.
 In the State of Florida, relying on a land surveyor who isn't an expert in Riparian Rights is one of the most expensive gambles a waterfront home and yacht owner can make.